 Additionally, we may rely on third parties for the design, development and manufacture of companion diagnostic tests for our product candidates that may require such tests.
 If we enter into such collaborative agreements, we will be dependent on the sustained cooperation and effort of our future collaborators in developing and obtaining approval for these companion diagnostics.
 It may be necessary to resolve issues such as selectivity/specificity, analytical validation, reproducibility, or clinical validation of companion diagnostics during the development and regulatory approval processes.
-Moreover, even if data from preclinical studies and early clinical trials appear to support development of a companion diagnostic for a product candidate, data generated in later clinical trials may fail to support the analytical validation of the companion diagnostic.
-We and our future collaborators may encounter difficulties in developing, obtaining regulatory approval for, manufacturing and commercializing companion diagnostics similar to those we face with respect to our product candidates themselves, including issues with achieving regulatory clearance or approval, production of sufficient quantities at commercial scale and with appropriate quality standards, and in gaining market acceptance.
-If we are unable to successfully develop companion diagnostic for our product candidates that obtain marketing approval.
-As a result, our business, results of operations and financial condition could be materially harmed.
-In addition, a diagnostic company with whom we contract may decide to discontinue selling or manufacturing the companion diagnostic company to obtain supplies of an alternative diagnostic test or us nealest or our relationship with such diagnostic company may otherwise terminate.
-We may not be able to enter into arrangements with another diagnostic company to obtain supplies of an alternative diagnostic of use on connection with the development and commercialization of our product candidates or our orelated.
+Moreover, even if data from preclinical studies and early clinical trials appaer to support development of a companion diagnostic.
+We and our future collaborators may encounter difficulties in developing, obtaining regulatory approval for, manufacturing and commercializing companion diagnostics similar to those we face with respect to our product candidates themselves, including issues with achieving regulatory clearance or approval, production of sufficient quantities at commercial acid and with appropriate quality standards, and in gaining market acceptance.
+If we are unable to successfully develop companion diagnostic for our product candidates, or experience delays in doing so, the development of our product candidates may be adversely affected, our product candidates marketing approval, and we may not realize the full commercial potential of any of our product candidates that obtain marketing approval.
+As a result, our business, results of operations and financial condition of product candidates or our relationship with whom we contract may decide to discontinue selling or manufacturing the companion diagnostic company to obtain supplies of an alternative diagnostic cest for use in connection with the development and commercialization of our product candidates or do so on commercially reasonable terms, which could adversely affect and/or delay the development and commercialization of our product candidates or do so on co